rajputhamza1/CT-Scan-Image-Classifications/README.md

 Evaluating the model on external datasets to assess its generalization capabilities.

 Implementing a user-friendly interface or deploying the model as a web application for real-world usage.

+# Code Evaluation
+The code has been evaluated using the provided CT scan dataset.
+The evaluation results are as follows:

+**Accuracy**: 91.00%

+**Precision**: 89.33%

+**Recall**: 93.00%

+**F1-Score**: 91.13%

+These metrics indicate the performance of the classification model in identifying COVID-19 infection based on CT scan images.
+The accuracy represents the overall correctness of the predictions, while precision measures the proportion of true positive predictions out of all positive predictions.
+Recall measures the proportion of true positive predictions out of all actual positive samples.
+The F1-Score is a balanced measure of precision and recall.

+The high accuracy, precision, recall, and F1-Score obtained from the evaluation indicate that the CT scan image classification model performs well in identifying patients infected by SARS-CoV-2 using CT scan images.

 # Contributing
 Contributions to the project are welcome.
 If you have any suggestions, improvements, or bug fixes, please submit a pull request or open an issue.